wix-incubator/wix-rest-docs/guides/Errors.md

 ```

 ## Validation error data
 A validation error occurs when input data fails to meet predefined criteria or constraints set by the system.
 This type of error serves to enforce rules such as correct data formats, required fields, or value ranges.
 This includes rules like `OUT_OF_RANGE` and `INVALID_ARGUMENT`.
+Validation errors are 4xx types.
+Multiple violations may be returned in one response.

 | Property | Description |
 | :-------------- | :------- |